Stress basics (9)

 - Make a priority list.
 Prepare a list of tasks and rank them in order of priority.
 Throughout the day, scan your master list and work on tasks in priority order.

 - Protect your time.
-For an especially important or difficult project, block time on your schedule when you can work on it without interruptions.
+For an especially important or difficult project, block time to work on it without interruption.

-When your job is stressful, it can feel like it's taking over your life.
-Try to maintain perspective.
-Here are some tips that can help.
+When your job is stressful, it can feel as if it's taking over your life.
+To maintain perspective:

 - Take a break.
 Make the most of workday breaks.
-Even 10 minutes of personal time can be refreshing.
-Similarly, take time off, whether it's a two-week vacation or just a long weekend.
+Even a few minutes of personal time during a busy workday can be refreshing.
+Similarly, take time off when you can — whether it's a two-week vacation or an occasional long weekend.

 (2 of 2)

-- Stress at work: How to reduce and manage workplace and job stress.
+- Stress at work: Tips to reduce and manage job and workplace stress.
 HelpGuide.org. http://helpguide.org/mental/work_stress_management.htm.
-Accessed April 12, 2010.
+Accessed Feb.
+18, 2013.